-As a co-host of the podcast Am I Doing This Right?, an actress, an executive producer, a host on the hit Fox TV show Beat Shazam and an ambassador for the National Alliance on Mental Illness, Corinne Fox is multifaceted and way more than just Jamie Foxx’s daughter.
+As a co-host of the podcast Am I Doing This Right?, an actress, an executive producer, a co-host on the hit Fox TV show Beat Shazam and an ambassador for the National Alliance on Mental Illness, Corinne Foxx is multifaceted and way more than just Jamie Foxx’s daughter.

-In a recent chat with MADAMENOIRE, the 27-year-old shared what she’s been doing to stay sane over the last year and a half (hint: it was lots of self-care), why making time for loved ones is more important than ever, and what you can expect from her in the upcoming second season of Hulu’s Dollface.
+In a recent chat with MADAMENOIRE, the 27-year-old discussed what she’s been doing over the last year and a half to stay sane (hint: it was lots of self-care), why making time for loved ones is more important than ever, and what you can expect from her role in the upcoming second season of Hulu’s TV series Dollface.

-We also had the opportunity to discuss the star’s partnership with T.J.
+We also chatted about the star’s partnership with T.J.
 Maxx and the brand’s new pen pal program, The Change Exchange.
 As a part of The Maxx You Project, the new initiative is designed to help women connect with each other so they feel supported as they navigate moments of change.
 The deadline to sign-up for the pen pal program is Monday, Sept.
 20.

-Read more about Corinne and what she’s been up to down below.
+Read more about Foxx and what she’s been up to down below.